 iPhone to HP Printer Connection Issues, Additional Tips

-The HP Officejet pro is a very popular all in one printer that many Apple users use in their daily lives.
+The HP Officejet Pro is a very popular all in one printer that many Apple users use in their daily lives.

-Here are few suggestions to look at if you have connection issues between your iPhone and HP printer.
+Here are a few suggestions to look at if you have connection issues between your iPhone and HP printer.
 These tips require evaluating the settings on your printer and focus on the meaning of the IP Addresses that you see on the screen.

 - Make sure your printer is connected directly to the wall socket instead of the surge protector when troubleshooting.